Fireplace mantel reveal! See the before and after pictures of our orange-brown oak wood fireplace mantel makeover with paint.

 See the DIY paint tutorial and supply list below.

 This is such a quick and easy DIY home improvement project!

 My Fireplace Mantel Reveal!
 A Makeover with Paint… With Before and After Pictures!

 One of the things that I’ve been wanting to change in our home is the color of our brown wood fireplace mantel.

 The dark orange wood color is too drab for the bright airy look I’m aiming for in my living room design.

 So painting our wood fireplace mantel white was at the top of our to-do list.

-See how we updated our windows and replace these dated brown woven shades with beautiful white faux wood blinds!
+(We have also updated our window blinds.
+We replaced these dated brown woven shades with beautiful white faux wood blinds!)

 ….and here’s what our fireplace looks like now!
 We also painted the tile white!